 Formulary or Preferred Drug List means our list of covered drugs.
-It is available on our website at Ambetter.CoordinatedCareHealth.com or by calling our Member Services department.
+It is available on our website at Ambetter.CoordinatedCareHealth.com or by calling Member Services.

 Gender Affirming Treatment means services for the Medically Necessary Gender Affirming Treatment including facial feminization and other surgeries or treatment to support transition due to gender dysphoria, if such services are prescribed in accordance with accepted standards of care.